aeren108/leep/README.md

 # Leep
-Leep is a mobile game developed with libGDX.
+Leep is a mobile game I'm developing with libGDX for fun.

 ## About Game
 Your aim is basically collecting fruits while trying to not get shot by anything.
 You move character by swiping to direction you want.<br>